 Q. Any plans to further the culinary education?

-Q. So, you don’t want to become a chef by profession?
+Q. So, are you saying that you don’t want to work as a chef?

 Q. Going back to your earlier ambition to become a writer, do you still have plans to pursue it?